Everett True: Career

 In 1982, he went to a gig by The Laughing Apple and met the group's lead singer Alan McGee.
 According to McGee: "there used to be this guy who'd stand at the front of all the gigs and dance disjointedly".
 They became friends and when McGee started the Communication Blur club, he offered Thackray the role of compėre, stating that Thackray "was the most un-enigmatic, boring, kindest, shyest person you could ever meet – and it just appealed to my sense of humour to make him compère."
 He was originally billed as "the legendary Jerry Thackray", eventually shortened to simply "The Legend".

 McGee also offered him a column in his new fanzine, also called Communication Blur, but Thackray left after two issues, because he objected to McGee's proposal to put a flexidisc of The Smiths on the front cover.
 He instead started his own zine, The Legend!, under which name he recorded the single "73 in 83", the first to be released by McGee's Creation Records.
 In 1984, he released a second single, "Legend Destroys the Blues", but his performing career did not take off.
 He puts this down to that he "didn't like to perform a song more than once", although he has continued to make occasional appearances.

 In 1983, Thackray began working at the New Musical Express.
-In 1988, he was sacked from the paper, and instead took a job at its rival, Melody Maker.
+In 1988, he was dismissed from the paper, and instead took a job at its rival, Melody Maker.
 He was told to adopt a new pseudonym, as the "Legend!" name was too closely associated with the NME.
 He chose "Everett True", from the early twentieth century cartoon The Outbursts of Everett True.

 Within months, he was sent to Seattle to cover the emerging grunge scene.
 In 1989, as The Legend!, he performed guest vocals on a single with Calvin Johnson and Tobi Vail's band The Go Team.
 In 1991, he introduced Kurt Cobain to Courtney Love at a Butthole Surfers and L7 gig.
 The three became close friends, and, in 1992, True wheeled Cobain on stage at the Reading Festival.
 In 2006, True published Nirvana: The True Story, a book about his personal relationship with the band and the grunge scene.

 In the early 1990s, True lived in Brighton, East Sussex, with members of the band Huggy Bear.

-Leaving MM in the late 1990s, he became editor of Vox, reverting on this occasion to his real name.
+Leaving Melody Maker in the late 1990s, he became editor of Vox, reverting on this occasion to his real name.
 It has been claimed that the band theaudience were formed after founder member Billy Reeves bet True £100 that he could form a band and get it signed.